davidpots/playsongnotes/myaccount.md

 ### Want to search my lessons?

-- I recommend using [the search page](/search) on my website (what you're reading now), <strong>playsongnotes.com</strong>!
+- I recommend using [the search page](/search) on my official Song Notes website (what you're reading now), <strong>playsongnotes.com</strong>!
 My search features are much more robust than Patreon's.
 Each lesson page on my website links either to a Patreon post (where the PDF is attached) OR the Musicnotes page where the song sheet music is for sale.

 ### Want to download my instructional (non-song) PDFs?